Students attending school regularly

 What We Have Found

-The percentage of students who have attended more than 90% of Term 2.
+The percentage of students who have attended more than 90% of Term 2, where time is measured in half-days.

 Why This Is Important

-Students who are absent from class have an increased risk of alienation from the education system.
+Students who are absent from class have an increased risk of disengagement from the education system.

 Sustained absence affects educational achievement and can lead to significantly diminished opportunities later in life.
 A New Zealand study (Hughes, 1999) found student attendance during Year 11 to be one of the most significant variables influencing student achievement in senior secondary school.
 Furthermore, students with low attendance and lower reading achievement had the highest risks for adverse outcomes.
-Longitudinal studies of Christchurch and Dunedin children have found absence to be a strong predictor of violence later in life, and anticipatory of delinquency, substance abuse, suicidal risk, unemployment and early parenting.
-There is conservable concern surrounding the links between truancy and crime.
+Longitudinal studies of Christchurch and Dunedin children have found absence to be a strong predictor of violence later in life, delinquency, substance abuse, suicidal risk, unemployment and early parenting.

 A 2001 report from the UK Office of Standards in Education noted that a focus on absence alone is insufficient to sustain changes in student attendance.
 It found that strategies that have effectively improved attendance and behaviour in English schools have been incorporated in conjunction with efforts to raise achievement.